JuliaTime/NanoDates.jl/README.md

 ##### motivation

-- *Every day should have all of the times*
+- *Every day should have all times-of-day*

 - The `Time` type from Dates supports nanoseconds when dates are not used.
 - `Time` works incompletely with`DateTime` which is limited to milliseconds.